dportik/LRSW-Taxonomic-Profiling-Tutorial/README.md

 ## Comparative Analysis <a name="COMP"></a>

+Outputs from each analysis are provided in the [**Example_Outputs**](https://github.com/dportik/LRSW-Taxonomic-Profiling-Tutorial/tree/main/Example_Outputs).
-Results from the different methods can be compared using the Jupyter notebook available from: https://osf.io/uzk64/
+The results from the different methods can be compared using the Jupyter notebook available from: https://osf.io/uzk64/

 This notebook will:
 + calculate read utilization